jseidl/hass-magic_areas/README.md

-# Simple Magic Areas for Home Assistant
+# Simply Magic Areas for Home Assistant

 This is a fork of https://github.com/jseidl/hass-magic_areas building on this base.